E-commerce

 Why you need to go beyond response time

-Shopify also highlights, in its content on customer service statistics, the importance of measuring the impact of service on the overall experience and loyalty, not just on raw productivity.
+Shopify also highlights, in its content on customer service statistics, the importance of measuring the impact of service on overall experience and loyalty, not just on raw productivity.

-Self-service is part of modern inbound marketing
+Self-service is part of modern inbound

-Why it is useful
+Why it’s useful

 Because many customers prefer to get an immediate answer without waiting for a human interaction.
-If the issue is simple and common, self-service can be the best possible experience, as long as it is clear and reliable.
+If the topic is simple and common, self-service can be the best possible experience, as long as it is clear and reliable.

-The limit not to cross
+The line not to cross

-Inbound service is also a source of product and UX insights
+The inbound service is also a source of product and UX insights

-Why it is valuable
+Why it’s valuable

-What should be analyzed
+What needs to be analyzed

-• Reasons for returns or refunds.
+• Reasons for return or refund.

 • Confusion related to delivery or policies.